- A day Exploring Caves and St. George’s

 Under Water Exploration—Virtually

 I wish I’d been able to persuade my family to visit the Ocean Exploration Center at BUEI.
 Interactive exhibits and high-tech simulators allow you to try your skills on an Americas Cup sail boat, dive 12,000 feet under the sea and learn the secret of the Bermuda Triangle (geological abnormalities or aliens?)

 There’s also s shipwreck gallery, treasure room and large shell collection.
-This is the get-off-the-beach activity for tweens and any kids who are outgrowing the aquarium.
+This is the get-off-the-beach activity for tweens, science-loving teens and any kids who have outgrown the aquarium.